MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1025.md

 Your employer is required to keep all records of exposure monitoring for airborne lead.
 These records must include the name and job classification of employees measured, details of the sampling and analytic techniques, the results of this sampling, and the type of respiratory protection being worn by the person sampled.
 Your employer is also required to keep all records of biological monitoring and medical examination results.
 These must include the names of the employees, the physician's written opinion, and a copy of the results of the examination.
 All of the above kinds of records must be kept for 40 years, or for at least 20 years after your termination of employment, whichever is longer.

 Recordkeeping is also required if you are temporarily removed from your job under the medical removal protection program.
-This record must include your name and social security number, the date of your removal and return, how the removal was or is being accomplished, and whether or not the reason for the removal was an elevated blood lead level.
+This record must include your name, the date of your removal and return, how the removal was or is being accomplished, and whether or not the reason for the removal was an elevated blood lead level.
 Your employer is required to keep each medical removal record only for as long as the duration of an employee's employment.

 The standard requires that if you request to see or copy environmental monitoring, blood lead level monitoring, or medical removal records, they must be made available to you or to a representative that you authorize.
 Your union also has access to these records.
 Medical records other than PbB's must also be provided upon request to you, to your physician or to any other person whom you may specifically designate.
 Your union does not have access to your personal medical records unless you authorize their access.